What it is

 Premature ageing – A compromised barrier can make the skin more prone to fine lines and environmental damage.

 Skincare products can strengthen the skin barrier and locking in moisture.
-Ingredients like ceramides, glycerin, hyaluronic acid, and fatty acids help trap water and repair the skin’s natural defences.
+Ingredients such as ceramides, glycerin, hyaluronic acid and fatty acids help trap water and repair the skin’s natural defences.
 Using moisturisers that contain both humectants (to attract water) and occlusives (to seal it in) is key.

-High TEWL is common in conditions like eczema, psoriasis, and after overusing exfoliating acids or retinoids.
+High TEWL is common in conditions such as eczema, psoriasis and after overusing exfoliating acids or retinoids.
 If the barrier is damaged, harsh products can make it worse.
 Choosing gentle, barrier-supporting skincare is important when it is a concern.